gu-fan/riv.vim/README.rst

   + ``:Riv2Latex`` ``<C-E>2ll`` convert to latex file and edit in vim

 * Options:

+  + If you have installed Pygments_ , code will be highlighted in html as the syntax highlight stylesheet have been embedded in it.

+    You can change the stylesheet with ``g:riv_html_code_hl_style``

+    - When set to 'default', 'emacs', or 'friendly' it will use pygments_'s relevant built-in style.
+    - You can also use your own stylesheet.
+      The full path should be provided.
+    - default is 'default'

+    - Syntax highlight for other formatting are not supported yet.

   + For the files that are in a project.
     The path of converted files by default is under ``build_path`` of your project directory.